Rotavirus Infection in Children

 The goal of treatment is to help reduce symptoms.
 Treatment may include:

-• Giving your child plenty of water, formula, breastmilk, or fluids with electrolytes (sugars and salts).
+• Give your child plenty of water, formula, breastmilk, or fluids with electrolytes (sugars and salts).
 Don't give young children soda, juice, or sports drinks.

-• Feeding your child solid foods if he or she can eat.
+• Feed your child solid foods if they can eat.
 Don’t restrict food if your child is able to eat.
 Not having food may cause the diarrhea to last longer.

-If your child loses too much water, he or she may need to be in the hospital.
+If your child loses too much water, they may need to be in the hospital.
 Treatment there may include:

-• Intravenous (IV) fluids.
+• IV (intravenous) fluids.
 A thin, flexible tube is put into your child’s vein.
 Fluids are given through this tube.

 • Blood tests.
 These are done to measure the levels of sugar, salt, and other chemicals (electrolytes) in your child’s blood.